Shinjan-saha/Ultrasonic_Radar/README.md

 <img height=180 src="/images/Arduino_snap.png" alt="Arduino ide">

 # Radar_Output
-Here you can Find the code for showing in output or radar Screen it is written in an processing ide called "processing 4".
+Here you can Find the code for showing in output or radar Screen it is written in an processing ide called "processing 4".You need to download it<br>
 <img height=180 src="/images/processing4.png" alt="processing4">
- It uses 3 java libary mainly:-
+<br> It uses 3 java libary mainly:-
 <ul>
   <li>processing.serial(imports libary for serial communication)</li>
 <li>java.awt.event.KeyEvent(imports library for reading the data from the serial port)</li>